-The Board of Directors ("Board of Directors" or "Board," or individually, each a "Director") of Office Depot, Inc. ("Office Depot" or the "Company" or "we" or "our") is soliciting proxies to be voted at the 2020 Annual Meeting of Shareholders to be held on May , 2020 (the "Annual Meeting"), at Eastern Daylight Time, at Embassy Suites by Hilton Boca Raton, 661 NW 53rd Street, Boca Raton, FL 33487, or any postponement or adjournment of the Annual Meeting.
-We are making this Proxy Statement and other proxy materials available to each person who is registered as a holder of our shares in our official stock ownership records (such owners are referred to as "shareholders of record," or "shareholder," or "you," or "your") as of the close of business on March , 2020 (the "Record Date") for the Annual Meeting beginning on March , 2020.
-Our shareholders of record are invited to attend the Annual Meeting and are requested to vote on the proposals described in this Proxy Statement.
+The Board of Directors ("Board of Directors" or "Board," or individually, each a "Director") of Office Depot, Inc. ("Office Depot" or the "Company" or "we" or "our") is soliciting proxies to be voted at the 2020 Annual Meeting of Shareholders to be held on May 11, 2020 or any postponement or adjournment thereof (the "Annual Meeting"), at 9:00 a.m.
+Eastern Time.
+In light of the coronavirus, or COVID-19, our Annual Meeting will be held in a virtual meeting format only, via live webcast at www.virtualshareholdermeeting.com/ODP2020.
+We are making this Proxy Statement and other proxy materials available to each person who is registered as a holder of our shares in our official stock ownership records (such owners are referred to as "shareholders of record," or "shareholder," or "you," or "you," or "your") as of the close of business on March 17, 2020 (the "Record Date") for the Annual Meeting beginning on March 26, 2020.
+Our shareholders of record are invited to attend the Annual Meeting via the live webcast and are requested to vote on the proposals described in this Proxy Statement.